doctorhenry/GIFionary/README.md

 This is a test README.
-Alex and I will make a proper on later.
+Alex and I will make a proper one later.